Anastasia-Labs/aiken-design-patterns/README.md

 2. The proposal is linked to the matching Cardano governance action when that action is submitted.
 3. After the governance action is enacted, the updated ledger settings provide evidence that the proposal passed.
+Recording passage removes the proposal from the active registry and creates an out-of-list `PassedProposal`.
-4. Finalization removes the proposal, returns its ADA to the proposer, and requires the declared script to enforce the protocol-specific change, such as updating parameters or releasing treasury funds.
+4. Later, finalization burns the `PassedProposal`, returns its ADA to the proposer, and requires the declared script to enforce the protocol-specific change, such as updating parameters or releasing treasury funds.
 5. If the deadline passes before approval is recorded, the proposer can remove the expired proposal instead.